zq99/interface-implementation-in-vba/README.md

-# Interface Example using VBA - Observer Design Pattern
+# Interface Example using VBA

 ## Purpose